- Are You Feeling the Post-Adoption Depression?

 Yet, you can confide in one person who has been supportive throughout this process.

 It could be a family member, friend, counselor, or support group.

-2. Don’t Compare Your Current Situation to Before
+2. Don’t Compare Your Current Situation to What Has Been Before

-You should not expect your life to return to exactly how it was before you adopted your new canine pal.
+You should not expect your life to return to precisely how it was before you adopted your new canine pal.